-Control freaks are so manipulative, you barely realize you’re being manipulated!
-These signs of a control freak will help you see your relationship more clearly.
+Control freaks are so manipulative, you barely realize you’re being controlled!
+These signs of a “control freak” will help you see your boyfriend and your relationship more clearly.

 These tips are from a woman who was involved with a control freak boyfriend for long enough to know how difficult it is to leave.
 “I was in an emotionally and psychologically abusive relationship for 6 months,” says Loni on How to Deal With a Control Freak.
 “The warning signs were ever so slight, but they all added up.
 I realized two weeks ago that this man was a narcissist and a manipulator.
 I left with a safety plan.”